 This program is designed to prepare individuals for work with maintenance staffs of local industries, specifically in the area of electrical control mechanisms.
 In our society, industries of one type or another produce almost all of our nation's goods.
 These industries rely on the machines, including robots that industrial mechanics maintain and repair.
-Maintenance workers in this field also care
+Maintenance workers in this field also care for buildings and work on plumbing, electrical, and air conditioning and heating systems.

-Industrial Maintenance Electrician (H94)
+Industrial Maintenance Electrician (H94) Hours Needed: 21

-Major Course Examples:

-Industrial & Agricultural

-Wiring, Intro to

-CAD & Mechanical

-Systems, OSHA Standards,
+Electrical Wiring, Industrial & Agricultural Wiring, Intro to CAD & Mechanical Systems, OSHA Standards, Electrical Controls, etc.

-Electrical Controls,

-Industrial

-Troubeshooting, etc.

-ONET Job Titles Home Appliance US Median Wage Northwest IL Median Wage US Pr ojected Outlook IL Projected Outlook
+ONET Job Titles Home Appliance US Median Wage Northwest IL Median Wage US Proje ected Outlook IL Projected Outlook

 Repairers \$35,400 \$34,600 1% 3%

 Sheet Metal Worker \$45,100 \$62,900 16% 9%